|Eric Rector with his three-year-old Dexter cow and her newborn calf.

 So you’re thinking of getting a family cow.
-You’ve probably thought of many good reasons: fresh milk 10 months of the year, cream to do with as decadently as you want, peaceful moments in the barn with your head resting against the flank of the cow while milking and letting the rest of the world go by.
+You’ve probably thought of many good reasons: fresh milk 10 months of the year, copious amounts of cream, peaceful moments in the barn with your head resting against the cow while milking and letting the rest of the world go by…and the list goes on.

 So consider the time required to keep a cow: